cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 ### Does the repository contain an associated public issue tracker?

+{% has_issues %}
+Yes.
+{% else %}
+No, issues have been disabled in {{ repo_url }}.
+This is a profoundly un-scientific choice, as turning off the issue tracker on a repository signifies that the authors are uninterested or unwilling to discuss the work with readers or users who might have questions.
+{% endif %}

 ### Has the repository been externally archived on Zenodo, FigShare, or equivalent that is referenced in the README?

 {% if has_zenodo %}